 - The credit union management is of a voluntary nature

 Established in 1982 to provide Credit Union services to employees of the London Borough of Southwark It has merged with 6 of the local Credit Unions.
-Now it is the only Credit Union in Southwark, Lambeth, Westminster & Camden providing wide range of products and services together with four dedicated branch offices where members could access the services.
+Now it is the only Credit Union in Southwark, Lambeth, Westminster & Camden providing a wide range of products and services together with four dedicated branch offices where members could access the services.
 As a full-service financial institution, London Mutual Credit Union (LMCU) is the largest live or work community Credit Union in London.
 LMCU has been meeting the needs of the individuals throughout Southwark since 1982.

 Credit Union started in Germany.
 From early times people have co-operated for their mutual advantage.
 The modern Credit Union Movement traces its origins to Germany and to Friedrich Wilhelm Raiffeisen, the Mayor of a small town in Southern Germany, who in 1849 formed Societies, which later evolved into credit unions, for the purpose of assisting people to help themselves out of debt and poverty.
 Raiffeisen laid down these conditions, which he considered necessary for the success of the organisation: